APA-Technology-Division/urban-and-regional-planning-resources/README.md

 - [Tune Studio](https://studio.tune.app/) - Playground for software developers to finetune and deploy large language models.
 - [Roboflow](https://roboflow.com/) - A cloud based platform engineered to accelerate computer vision model development and deployment that can help build public sector applications.
 - [vLLM](https://docs.vllm.ai/en/latest/) - A high-throughput and memory-efficient inference and serving engine for LLMs.
+- [AI Planning Use Cases](https://planning.org/foresight/ai/) - Is an interactive database with a map view that explores real-life applications of AI-powered technology in different planning areas across the US and globally provided by APA's Foresight group.
+- [University of Oregon, AI Software List](https://blogs.uoregon.edu/artificialintelligence/ai-software/) - A blog cataloguing existing AI resources compiled by university researchers and local policy experts.

 ### Digital Twins Tools and Platforms
 Software, tools, and platforms specifically marketed as helping support the creation, visualization, operation, or maintenance of [smart city digital twins](https://www.planning.org/publications/document/9209455/).